popopame/KHW/Cours/Chptr1_Intro.md

 * ***3 Masters*** : Each one with 4 cores , 8Go of RAM and 30Go of Disk Space

 I created all of these on my Lab Server , with Proxmox Installed on it.
-If you do not have access to a spare server , you do not have a Homelab and you don't want to rent for a server you can deploy this infrastrucre on your co
+If you do not have access to a spare server , you do not have a Homelab and you don't want to rent for a server you can deploy this infrastrucre on your computer n just adjust the number and configuration of the instance.
+You can for example , run only one master and one Slave.

+**Note: If you change the number of deployed instances , don't forget to adapt all the thing we will do on this course to correspond to your infra**

 #### 1.3 Setting up your compute instance and tools